 The selective age

-Feel free to make a useful dessert for the children every day
+Happy healthy dessert for children every day

-Respect the children's no
+Respect the ‘no’

-End the meal after 20 minutes
+Finish the meal after 20 minutes

 Do not use food as a reward or punishment

-Don't forget the snacks!
+Do not forget the snacks!